Princess Margaret of Denmark: Family and background

 Princess Margaret was born on 17 September 1895, in Bernstorff Palace north of Copenhagen.
 She was the fifth child and only daughter of Prince Valdemar of Denmark, and his wife Princess Marie of Orléans.
 Margaret's connections to European royalty were extensive.
 Her father, Prince Valdemar, was one of the six children of King Christian IX of Denmark.
 Valdemar had two older brothers and three sisters – King Frederick VIII of Denmark, King George I of Greece, Queen Alexandra of the United Kingdom, Empress Maria Feodorovna of Russia and Thyra, the titular queen of Hanover.

 Margaret's mother was the eldest daughter of Prince Robert, Duke of Chartres and Princess Françoise of Orléans.
 Her parents' marriage had been arranged by their families, as was the custom among European royalty in that era.
 It had been agreed at the time of her parents' wedding that all their sons would be raised Lutheran, their father's religion, and all their daughters Roman Catholic, their mother's religion.
 Margaret, the only daughter, thus became the first Danish princess since the Reformation to be raised a Roman Catholic.

+Princess Margrethe grew up with her brothers between her parents' residence in Copenhagen, the Yellow Palace next to the Amalienborg Palace complex in central Copenhagen, and their country residence, Bernstorff Palace, in Gentofte, north of the city.
 She was only fourteen years old when her mother died in 1909.